Krzysztof Popczyński: Coaching career

 Popczyński had a notable run as a player-coach in Faroe Islands, where he besides VB Vagúr also managed GÍ Gøta, HB Tórshavn and TB Tvøroyri.

 On 27 July 2008, Popczyński was appointed as the new head coach of Danish club Aarhus Fremad who had recently been relegated from the Danish second tier.
 He coached the club for five years, before being sacked in favour of Jesper Tollefsen in July 2013 after missing promotion play-offs.

 In November 2014, Popczyński signed a one-year contract to replace Jesper Borup as the head coach of FC Djursland who were at the bottom of the Danish fourth division.
 However, he was unable to keep the team up and the club was relegated to the Jutland Series, the fifth tier of Danish football at the end of the season.
 Another horrific season followed, in which Djursland suffered relegation to the sixth tier, after a decisive 3-1 loss in the penultimate round of the season to Fuglebakken KFUM.
-Popczyński announced his resignation as of 31 October 2015, a few games befores the second consecutive relegation became a fact.
+Popczyński announced his resignation as of 31 October 2015, a few games before the second consecutive relegation became a fact.

 In October 2017, Popczyński was named the new manager of Horsens Freja competing in the Danish fifth tier.
 He signed a two-year contract, and would be coaching the first team while completing his Danish Football Union coaching degree.
 On 5 November 2018, however, he resigned from his position at Horsens Freja citing disagreements over personal ambitions regarding amount of training sessions with the first-team's lacking ambitions.

 A month later, on 12 December 2018, Popczyński was announced as the new head coach of Danish third tier club Kjellerup IF, who were bottom of the table.
 He was sacked by Kjellerup in November 2021.

 In July 2022 he was announced as the new manager of Thisted FC in the Danish 2nd Division.
 He left the club on 7 November 2022.